vinikira/sdfcli.el/README.md

 # SDFCLI for Emacs
-A wrapper for SDF CLI for Java
+A wrapper for SDF CLI for Java.
+(WIP)